Chief Executive Officer

 Helen’s background is varied with an Army career in the Royal Military Police before completing 20 years in the Civil Service in various Government Departments, including the Home Office in London.

 Helen is passionate about mental health after members of her family have suffered with a range of mental health issues over the years.
-She is a mental health advocate and Mental Health First Aider and designs and delivers bespoke Mental Health Awareness Sessions in various settings including Loughborough Grammar School.
+She is a mental health advocate and Mental Health First Aider and designs and delivers bespoke Mental Health Awareness Sessions in various settings including Loughborough Grammar School and local businesses.

 Chair of Trustees